erfangc/ReactTable/README.md

 - Add/Remove Columns
 - Sorting/Custom Sorting
 - Row Grouping to Arbitrary Depth
-- Automatic Aggregation
+- Automatic/Custom Aggregation
 - Custom Cell Class Names
+- Pagination
+- Multiple Tables
-- Custom Pagination
+- Custom Formatting Callback
+- Drag & Drop Columns (Not Functional)
+- Drop a Column to Group (Not Functional)

 ## Install

 Run the following `bower` command, this will install [react.js](https://github.com/facebook/react) as a dependecy.
-Note that **jQuery** is not necessary to use this project
+Note that **jQuery** is not necessary to use this project (v1.1.0 relies on jQuery, but we are trying to wean off the usage of external libraries in the future other than react.js)

     > bower install react-table